Educational Administration & Leadership Concentration

 - The student demonstrates an ability to use scholarly research to improve professional practice.

-for the Educational Administration & Leadership Concentration
+for the Graduate Concentration in Educational Administration & Leadership

-graduate admissions information: Linda Stimson (on campus) and Jena Pfoff (online/off-campus)
+Graduate Admissions Information: Linda Stimson (on campus) and Jena Pfoff (online/off-campus)

-department faculty: Education Policy, Organization & Leadership Faculty
+Education Policy, Organization & Leadership faculty

-department office: 142 Education Building, 1310 South Sixth Street, Champaign, IL 61820
+142 Education Building, 1310 South Sixth Street, Champaign, IL 61820

-phone: (217) 244-3542
+(217) 244-3542